leanprover-community/mathlib3/README.md

 with a local branch called ``shiny_lemma`` which has a copy of mathlib to work on.

 ``leanproject build`` will check that nothing broke.
-Be warned that this will take some time as its likely a fundamental file will be changed.
+Be warned that this will take some time if a fundamental file was changed.

 ## Maintainers: